 For the food Rice, brown, long-grain, raw the typical serving size is 1 cup (or 185 g) which contains 42.55 mg of Calcium.
 The precentage of the recommended daily value for this serving is 4 %.
-For this serving the Calories content is 684.5 kcal, the Protein content is 14.69 g, the Fat content is 5.4 g and the Carbohydrate content is 142.89 g.
+In terms of the gram weight and total content for this serving the Calories content is 684.5 kcal, the Protein content is 14.69 g, the Fat content is 5.4 g and the Carbohydrate content is 142.89 g.

 This list of 4 types of brown rice, is brought to you by www.dietandfitnesstoday.com and ranges from Rice, brown, medium-grain, raw through to Rice, brown, medium-grain, cooked where all food items are ranked by the content or amount per 100g.
 The nutritional calcium content can be scaled by the amount in grams, oz or typical serving sizes.
 Simply click on a food item or beverage from the list at the bottom of the page to give a full dietary nutritional breakdown to answer the question how much calcium in brown rice.